 Located in Rockville, MD, our dentist office is convenient for patients and families in Bethesda, Silver Spring, Chevy Chase, and Aspen Hill.
 If you are looking for a one-stop dentist for your whole family’s oral health needs, contact our Rockville dentist office or click here to schedule your consultation online.

 Family Dentistry: What to Expect

-When you bring your family to Congressional Dental Care, you can expect to be treated as part of our dental family.
+When you bring your family to Congressional Dental Care, we treat you as part of our dental family.
 Our dental care team provides comprehensive and personalized general and restorative dental services tailored to each stage of oral health.
 We encourage children and parents to take an active role in their oral health by providing patient education.

-Regular visits to the dentist can help them build positive relationships with their dentist and allows for early diagnosis of any developing concerns.
+Regular visits to the dentist can help them build positive relationships with their dentist and allow for early diagnosis of any developing concerns.

 Family Dental Services